belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/113-New-single-VM-setup-Ubuntu-autoinstall.md

 This a video covering the initial boot, Ubuntu installation and the booting to the newly installed Ubuntu.
 [Autoinstall-Ubuntu-master1](https://clipchamp.com/watch/5HU0H7YUsnU)

+# update to include new link

 ## Troubleshooting steps.
  As I performed the configuration, I faced some issues , and the following had configuration errors mostly. i.e. wrong IP, typos etc.

  - check dhcp
  Ensure the IP Addresses are assigned correctly.

  - Check nginx
  You can use the access log to check if a URL has been accessed.
 This way you can guess where the errors could be.

+ - Ensure Virtual Machine specifications meet the minimum requirements.

+ I had set the Memory to 512MB and enabled Dynamic memory of 512MB to 2048GB but this caused the autoinstall to crash and not complete.

  - if you choose `ubuntu-iso-remote` ensure VM has minimum 4GB of memory to load the Ubuntu OS setup.
 This is for the ISO to be extracted to memory.

 - URL path incorrect
   Many times I found myself making simple mistakes in the path.
 Double check if you did the same too.

-- `meta-data` not created or path configured does not have `meta-data`
+- `meta-data` and `vendor-data` not created or path configured does not have `meta-data` and `vendor-data`